sachingsachin/cassandra-concepts/README.md

 3. Get orders for X day between Hour Y and Hour Z

+## Querying with and without keys in Cassandra

+Cassandra does not allow querying without all its partitioning keys because without that, it will not be able to zero-in to a particular node.
+Only 2 cases where it does allow querying without specifying all its partitioning keys are:

+1. `ALLOW FILTERING`: Queries that filter on non-primary key columns without a secondary index must use ALLOW FILTERING.
+Cassandra executes this by scanning potentially multiple partitions or even every node in the cluster and then filtering the results.
+This is an anti-pattern that can overwhelm a cluster.

+2. Queries solely on `Secondary Indexes` for high-cardinality data can also be a problem.
+If a secondary index query has to hit many partitions, it performs similar to a distributed table scan.

 ## Distribution of data across nodes via vnodes

 Output of a hash function is a number (integer or long).